 Armand DeKeyser, a native of Mobile, Alabama, has over 35 years of leadership experience in federal, state and local government.
 For a number of years, Mr. DeKeyser worked in the private sector.
 In the late 80’s be began a career changing process of moving to the public sector.
 He served as Administrative Assistant to Mayor Arthur Outlaw in the City of Mobile where he served as de facto chief of staff and the manager for three City departments.
 In 1995, he became Chief Administrative Officer for the Alabama Attorney General and was responsible for all non-litigative activities of the 125 person staff.

-Peter Gilbert became the Executive Director of Vermont Humanities in March 2002.
+Peter Gilbert became executive director of the Vermont Humanities Council in March 2002.
 A graduate of Dartmouth College, he received his JD from Georgetown University Law Center and an MA in English from the University of Virginia.
-He worked for ten years at Dartmouth College as Senior Assistant to the President James O. Freedman, and Associate Provost.
-Before moving to Dartmouth, he taught English and American History at Philips Academy in Massachusetts for eleven years and was a litigator at Hale and Dorr in Boston.
+He worked for ten years at Dartmouth College as Senior Assistant to the President, James O. Freedman, and Associate Provost.
+Before working at Dartmouth, he taught English and American History at Phillips Academy in Andover, Massachusetts for eleven years and practiced law as a litigator at Hale and Dorr in Boston.

 Briann Greenfield joined the New Jersey Council for the Humanities as executive director in 2014.
 Under her leadership, the council has extended its reach to new and underserved audiences.
 Previously, Dr. Greenfield was a professor of history at Central Connecticut State University where she directed the department’s Public History Program and taught widely across the curriculum.